malhotra-parul/Frontend-apps/readme.md

 Digital Clock

-Check the link to view the Clock.
+Check the link to view the Clock -https://malhotra-parul.github.io/Frontend-apps/